Discrete Latent Structure in Neural Networks: Mean Structure Regularization: Sinkhorn and SparseMAP

 and the marginal polytope is known as the Birkhoff polytopes of bistochastic matrices \citep{birkhoff}:

 It is possible to generalize this formulation to allow \emph{unbalanced} assignments between different-sized sets, by replacing the equality constraint along the larger dimension with an inequality constraint.
-Another important generalization yields the discrete optimal transport problem, where the row and column sums are constrained to match given marginal distributions rather than the vector of ones \citep{compot}.
+Generalizing the row and column sums to distributions yields the transportation problem.

 As per \cref{tab:max_marg_samp_examples}, the maximization problem